Self-made millionaires are a rare & special breed!

 Mentors just need to be people that have successfully traveled a path that you are trying to take.
 Ask them questions and see what you can learn.

 Most people are happy to talk about what they have accomplished and how they went about it.
+So, self-made millionaires are in the habit of seeking out mentors.

 Self-Made Millionaires Keep Good Company